Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodology

-For constructing the effect bounds, consider first a stronger version of Assumption 3.1: $S_i(1)\geq S_i(0)$ with probability one, i.e.~\textit{strong} or \textit{unconditional monotonicity}.
-In this case, selected units within the control group are \textit{always-takers} or \textit{inframarginal} in the sense of $S_i(1) = S_i(0) = 1$ while within the treated group there is a mixture of always-takers and \textit{compliers} or \textit{marginal} units who are induced to be selected by the treatment.
-This allows us to define sharp bounds on the conditional causal effect of treatment on the outcome for the population of always-takers This is the expected causal effect for a unit with covariates $x$ whose outcome would be observed independently of its treatment status.
-Let $s(d,x) = P(S_i=1|X_i=x,D_i=d)$ and denote $p_0(x) = {s(0,x)}/{s(1,x)}$ as the share of always-takers relative to always-takers and complier units conditional on $X_i=x$.
-For a given $x\in\mathcal{X}$, the worst case for $\theta(x)$ under monotonicity is then obtained when the smallest $1-p_0(x)$ values of $Y_i$ are all complier units and the remaining $p_0(x)$ units are always-takers.
-Thus, trimming the outcome for the selected treated units from below by its corresponding $1-p_0(x)$ quantile allows us to obtain an upper bound for the effect.
-Trimming the observed treated selected outcome by the $p_0(x)$ quantile from above yields the lower bound.
-Under the weaker conditional monotonicity Assumption 3.1, an equivalent argument holds separately for units with either $p_0(x) < 1$ or $p_0(x) > 1$ and inverted trimming shares.
-Denote the conditional quantile $q(u,x) = \inf\{q : u \leq P(Y_i\leq q|D_i=1,S_i=1,X_i=x)\}$.
-As $p_0(x)$ is identified from the observed joint distribution of $(X_i',D_i,S_i)$, we obtain the following sharp conditional bounds for any $x \in \mathcal{X}$ where if $p_0(x) < 1$ and
+For identification of the sharp effect bounds, we first outline the case of \textit{strong} or \textit{unconditional} monotonicity as considered in \cite{zhang2003estimation} and \cite{lee2009training}, i.e.~when $\mathcal{X}^- = \{ \emptyset \}$ or $S_i(1)\geq S_i(0)$ with probability one.
+In this case, selected units within the control group must be \textit{always-takers} or \textit{inframarginal} in the sense of $S_i(1) = S_i(0) = 1$ while within the treated group there is a mixture of always-takers and \textit{compliers} or \textit{marginal} units who are induced to be selected by the treatment.
+Let the conditional causal effect of the always-takers be defined as This is the expected causal effect for a unit with covariates $x$ whose outcome would be observed independently of its treatment status.
+Conditional on $X_i=x$, let $q_1(u,x)$ be the $u$-th quantile of the treated selected units, $s(d,x) = P(S_i=1|X_i=x,D_i=d)$ the selection probability, and $p_0(x) = {s(0,x)}/{s(1,x)}$ the share of always-takers relative to always-takers and compliers. \cite{zhang2003estimation} show that the sharp bounds are given by where

-if $p_0(x) > 1$.
-If $p_0(x) = 1$, the treatment would not affect the response and thus, conditional on observables, causal effects are point-identified by comparing the outcome of selected treated to selected control units and $\theta_L(x) = \theta_U(x)$.